 MIRTA OLIVA: The haiku challenge was a chance for those who dream of writing in verse.

 And remember, Haiku is a deceptively simple form of poetry.
 You just put five syllables on the first line, seven syllables on the second line, five syllables on the third, you're done.

 MONTAGNE: Organizers have invited the audience of the Miami Herald and NPR member station WLRN to submit haikus inspired by headlines.
 Here's one by Miami's Michelle Lopez.

-Ms. MICHELLE LOPEZ (Contestant, O, Miami Poetry Festival): Truth torpedo launched.
+MICHELLE LOPEZ: Truth torpedo launched.
 See Sheen's winning melt-down tour.
 Tiger blood required.

-Mr. SCOTT CUNNINGHAM (Founder, O, Miami Festival): It's very tempting as a teacher to delve into finger waving with poetry.
+SCOTT CUNNINGHAM: It's very tempting as a teacher to delve into finger waving with poetry.
 And I think sometimes we lose the idea that it's supposed to be pleasurable.